 I love savory muffins.
 They make so much more sense to me than the sweet varieties, which, as good as they may be, have too many empty calories to be more than an occasional treat, let alone breakfast.
-These tasty, cheesy little cakes are not only bursting with delicious flavor, they are bursting with enough nutrients to be a meal in themselves.
+These tasty, cheesy little Spinach Artichoke Muffins are not only bursting with delicious flavor, they are bursting with enough nutrients to be a meal in themselves.
 And they are so easy to make.
 Try them!

 1. Preheat the oven to 375 degrees.
 You will need 2 x12 cup muffin tins.